Chiral higher-spin symmetry of the celestial twistor sphere: Chiral theories on the defects

-Similar to the discussion above of chiral boson, we want the higher-spin currents in this case also produce OPEs with simple poles at classical level.
+Similar to the chiral boson case, we want holomorphic currents in this case to also produce OPEs with simple poles at classical level.
 Since $\psi$ has conformal weight $\frac{1}{2}$, it is natural to consider